Take the first step to a better outcome.

 To ensure stakeholders realize all the benefits that injured workers deserve, home and vehicle modification partners need to deliver an effective combination of experience, value, and resources.
 And with the continuous development of technological solutions, modification specialists are better equipped than ever to make this experience smoother, with increased visibility, well-coordinated communication, and greater efficiency.
 By understanding what to look for in a quality home modification company—and the value that technology platforms bring—employers, plan managers, and payors can be best positioned to do what’s right for injured workers and their families.

-Home and vehicle modifications are complex projects that often come with unforeseen developments.
+What quality home and vehicle modification partners bring to the table Home and vehicle modifications are complex projects that often come with unforeseen developments.
 If not managed properly, these issues can lead to delays, cost overruns, and unsatisfactory outcomes.
 To ensure that projects of any size or scope are seen through to successful completion and follow universal design standards that ensure safety and livability, clients should expect the following from a quality partner:

 In short, experience, management proficiency, scale, and solid communication can lead to tighter project and cost controls, increased patient safety, and improved outcomes for injured workers and clients in what can very often be high-dollar, high-stakes projects.

-Technology is increasingly becoming central to home and vehicle modifications, adding value and visibility throughout the planning, execution, and validation phases.
+In today’s home and vehicle modification landscape, technology is key Technology is increasingly becoming central to home and vehicle modifications, adding value and visibility throughout the planning, execution, and validation phases.
 In addition to the fundamentals noted above, organizations with a secure, state-of-the-art communications and technology platform are best positioned to deliver superior service, satisfaction, and results.
 Here are just a few of the ways technologies such as a secure video platform and automated reporting can improve home and vehicle modifications:

 Technology presents great opportunities to streamline the home and vehicle modification processes, but to be effective, these capabilities must be functionally integrated into an experienced organization that can deliver high-touch service, value, and scale.
 Payors deserve a partner where the entire team truly understands the industry and home modifications—putting a strong emphasis on doing the right thing for both the injured worker and the payor.
 This ultimately leads to consistently satisfactory outcomes for projects, regardless of the size and scope.

-With technology continuing to transform the workers’ compensation sector, compassion and support become even more important to the recovery journey.
+Bringing people and technology together for better results With technology continuing to transform the workers’ compensation sector, compassion and support become even more important to the recovery journey.
 Every modification project should offer injured workers and their families a sustained level of care and empathy.
 Balancing technological capabilities with high-performing expert human teams delivers an even greater capacity for home and vehicle modifications that enable successful, empowering transitions for injured patients and their families.

-Jennifer Brockman has been Vice President of Care at Home Services for Paradigm since April 2024, after joining the company in 2017.
+About Jennifer Brockman Jennifer Brockman has been Vice President of Care at Home Services for Paradigm since April 2024, after joining the company in 2017.
 In this time, she has been instrumental in expanding Paradigm’s Specialty Networks, while developing and executing product evolution strategies for home health, DME, and related solutions to ensure excellent outcomes for clients and injured workers.

 Jennifer has held leadership roles across product management, account management, and sales in workers’ compensation and managed care for more than 20 years.
 She received her Bachelor of Science degree in Marketing from the University of Tampa.

-As Vice President, Operations, for Paradigm’s Care at Home Services, Laurie Hilfiker oversees operational strategy for home health, DME, and related solutions, ensuring the best possible hospital-to-home transition for injured workers.
+About Laurie Hilfiker As Vice President, Operations, for Paradigm’s Care at Home Services, Laurie Hilfiker oversees operational strategy for home health, DME, and related solutions, ensuring the best possible hospital-to-home transition for injured workers.
 Previously serving as Chief Operating Officer for Home Care Connect, Laurie guided product and process excellence prior to the company’s acquisition by Paradigm in 2021.

 Laurie’s decades-spanning career has also included leadership positions with One Call Care Management and Coventry Health Care.
 She holds Master of Health Administration and Bachelor of Science in Health Administration degrees from the University of Phoenix.